rob-adelie/m5camera/README.md

-This is my setup fro m5camera (m5stick) that I bought off ebay.
+This is my setup for the m5camera (m5stick) that I bought off ebay.
 None of the initial yaml worked until I found the specs for the device.
 Changed the default yaml from[ The esp32 Camera component ](https://esphome.io/components/esp32_camera.html)and now it's working.
 Hopefully helps someone.
 [Here are the docs ](https://docs.m5stack.com/en/unit/m5camera_x)